Why do we pay for software AI can build for free?

 ISO 42001 - management system for AI

 ISO 42001 is an international standard for AI management systems, published in 2023.
 It exists for exactly this scenario.
-Not to stop employees from using AI, but to give the organisation control: what is being used, by whom, with what data, and who is responsible if something goes wrong?
+Not to stop employees from using AI, but to give the organization control: what is being used, by whom, with what data, and who is responsible if something goes wrong?

 The standard’s controls hit shadow AI directly.
 Control A.2.2 requires a documented policy for how AI systems may be used.
 Control A.3.2 requires that roles and responsibilities are defined, that there is a person who owns the issue when something goes wrong.
 Control A.5.2 requires an impact assessment: who is affected if this tool processes customer data and something fails?
 Control A.9.2 requires approval processes for responsible use.
 Control A.10.3 requires you to evaluate AI vendors the same way you evaluate other vendors, because OpenAI and Anthropic are your vendors when your employees use their tools with your data.21